TOMToolkit/tom_base/docs/common/authentication.rst

-- **Email**: self-registration notifications, password reset and any django-allauth email feature need a working ``EMAIL_BACKEND``; sender addresses come from ``DEFAULT_FROM_EMAIL`` and ``SERVER_EMAIL``; subjects are prefixed with your ``TOM_NAME``. ``manage.py check`` warns (``tom_common.W002``) when approval-required registration or password reset is enabled without an email backend; a failed send never breaks a flow — the user or the approver is told instead.
+- **Email**: self-registration notifications, password reset and any django-allauth email feature need a working ``EMAIL_BACKEND``; sender addresses come from ``DEFAULT_FROM_EMAIL`` and ``SERVER_EMAIL``; subjects are prefixed with your ``TOM_NAME``. ``manage.py check`` warns (``tom_common.W002``) when approval-required registration or password reset is enabled without an email backend; if email cannot be sent, the user or the approver is instead informed of this in the UI.
 - **Security log**: login success/failure, logout, password changes, two-factor enrolment/removal, API-token regeneration and terms acceptance are logged to the ``tom_common.security`` logger at ``INFO``.
 Route it to a file or your log collector in ``LOGGING``.